upfrog/parse-calc/README.md

+Hosted at http://parsecalcbucket.s3-website-us-east-1.amazonaws.com/ until I get some DNS issues ironed out.

 This is a not-completely-basic calculator webapp written in JavaScript.
 It uses a parse tree to correctly calculate complicated expressions.
+It also includes a reverse Polish notation mode.

 Supported operations:
 - Addition